juanfgm93/EDA_Amazon/README.md

 ### Project Structure

-- data/: This directory contains the Amazon dataser.
+- data/: This directory contains the Amazon datasets.
 - notebooks/: This directory contains Jupyter notebooks with the exploratory data analysis code.